A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 Taking valproate

-You will need to take valproate for several months after you feel better, otherwise your symptoms can come back.
+You will need to take valproate for at least several months after you feel better, otherwise your symptoms can come back.

 Your doctor will advise you how long you'll need to stay on valproate, as it depends on what you are taking it for.
 If you are taking it to prevent the symptoms of mania from coming back, it might be about six months.